apache/linkis-website/docs/engine-usage/hive.md

 }
 ```

-### 4.4 Engine related data sheet
+### 4.4 Engine related data table

-Linkis is managed through engine tags, and the data table information involved is shown below.
+`Linkis` is managed through engine tags, and the data table information involved is as follows.

 ```
-linkis_ps_configuration_config_key: key and default values ​​of configuration parameters inserted into the engine
+linkis_ps_configuration_config_key: Insert the key and default values ​​​​of the configuration parameters of the engine
-linkis_cg_manager_label: Insert engine label such as: hive-2.3.3
+linkis_cg_manager_label: insert engine label such as: hive-2.3.3
-linkis_ps_configuration_category: The directory association relationship of the insertion engine
+linkis_ps_configuration_category: Insert the directory association of the engine
 linkis_ps_configuration_config_value: The configuration that the insertion engine needs to display
 linkis_ps_configuration_key_engine_relation: The relationship between the configuration item and the engine
 ```